playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 @[add-library-dependencies](code/slick.sbt)

 The above dependency will also bring along the Slick library as a transitive dependency.
-This implies you don't need to add an explicit dependency on Slick, but you might still do so if want.
-A likely reason for wanting to explicitly define a dependency to Slick is if you want to use a newer version than the one bundled with play-slick.
+This implies you don't need to add an explicit dependency on Slick, but you may if desired.
+You may explicitly define a dependency to Slick if you need to use a newer version than the one bundled with play-slick.
 Because Slick trailing dot releases are binary compatible, you won't incur any risk in using a different Slick trailing point release than the one that was used to build play-slick.

 ### Support for Play database evolutions